What is the agile manifesto?

 The Agile Manifesto for Agile Software Development, which is officially known as ‘The Manifesto for Agile Software Development,’ is a document that details four values and twelve principles.

-The manifesto includes two agile principles and four agile values that provide valuable direction for anyone interested in practicing agile software development, although they are not prescriptive.
+The manifesto includes two agile principles and four agile values that provide valuable direction for anyone interested in practicing agile product management and software development, although they are not prescriptive.

 There are no explicit processes, procedures, or best practices for agile in the Agile Manifesto.
 This is done on purpose.
 The designers had no intention of creating a prescriptive framework or technique.
 Instead, they developed a philosophical approach to software development.